boslab/fungi-barcodes/README.md

 ## Generating biomass for DNA extraction

-I prepared 35 mL MYPB in a 50 mL Falcon tube for each sample (malt--yeast--peptone broth; 20 g/L malt extract and 1 g/L each yeast extract and peptone).
+I prepared 35 mL MYPB in a 50 mL Falcon tube for each sample (malt–yeast–peptone broth; 20 g/L malt extract and 1 g/L each yeast extract and peptone).
 Then I fermented them for 14 days in a New Brunswick Innova 4000 Incubator Shaker ("shake 'n bake"; 250 RPM and 25 °C).
 Discrete 3D colonies formed as the samples shook and book.